amirahnasihah/uitm-projects-assignment/ENT300/README.md

 # 💼 Business Plan
 **Company Name:** Barfé Haircut ✂

-**About:** Barfe Haircut fills with various haircut services specifically focused on women and also consists with scalp treatment.
-Barfe Haircut with tagline `IT’S MORE THAN JUST A HAIRCUT.` Since Muslim women need some privacy that requires them to comply with the syariah therefore we would like to proposed this business to make it happen.
+**About:** Barber + Cafe, Barfe Haircut fills with various haircut services specifically focused on women and also provided with cafe inside.
+Barfe Haircut in cafe concept with tagline `IT’S MORE THAN JUST A HAIRCUT` to maximize satisfaction for the customers.
+Also, as Muslim women need some privacy that requires them to comply with the syariah therefore, we would like to proposed this business to make it happen.

 **Prepared By:** Amirah Nasihah, Nurshafina, Norshahirah, A'isyah